mark-watson/Racket-AI-book/manuscript/datastores.md

 # Datastores

-We start with covering strategies for persistently storing data, what I consider to be infrastructure Racket code.
-In this chapter we develop code for using the SQLite relational database.
-In the next two chapters we cover data visualization using external processes to integrate programs written in different programming languages with our Racket Projects.
+For my personal research projects the only datastores that I often use are the embedded relational database and Resource Description Framework (RDF) datastores that might be local to my laptop or public Knowledge Graphs like DBPedia and WikiData.
+The use of RDF data and the SPARQL query language is part of the fields of the semantic web and liunked data.

-## Accessing Public Knowledge Graphs - a DBPedia Example
+## Accessing Public RDF Knowledge Graphs - a DBPedia Example

+I will not cover RDF data and the SPARQL query language in great detail here.
+Rather, please reference the following link to read the RDF and SPARQL tutorial data in my Common Lisp book: [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp/read#leanpub-auto-semantic-web-and-linked-data).

-In this Racket code snippet, the primary objective is to interact with DBpedia's SPARQL endpoint to query information regarding a person based on their name or URI.
+In the following Racket code example for accesing data on DBPedia using SPARQL, the primary objective is to interact with DBpedia's SPARQL endpoint to query information regarding a person based on their name or URI.
 The code is structured into several functions, each encapsulating a specific aspect of the querying process, thereby promoting modular design and ease of maintenance.

 **Function Definitions:**